le300/CAT_Annotation_Experiment_2/README.md

   * [Story3](ComicPages/Story3) - This folder contains all five pages of "My Robot Plants" as pdfs.
 [Story3_Info.md](ComicPages/Story3/Story3_Info.md) provides the authorship and publication information.
   * [Story4](ComicPages/Story4) - This folder contains all five pages of "The Man Who Never Lived" as pdfs.
 [Story4_Info.md](ComicPages/Story4/Story4_Info.md) provides the authorship and publication information.

 * [VLFI_Questionnaire.pdf](VLFI_Questionnaire.pdf) - This pdf provides the questions of the Visual Language Fluency Index (VLFI).
-These questions were given to each annotator to fill out within the CAT.
+These questions were given to each annotator to fill out within the Comics Annotation Tool (CAT).